One week in Sicily: The perfect Sicily itinerary

 Day 7: Alcantara Gorge & Cefalu

-Click on the top left corner of the map to see the stops on this 7 day Sicily road trip itinerary.
+Click on the top left corner of the map to see the stops in this Sicily road trip itinerary.
+To view this map in the Google Maps app, click on the rectangle icon in the top right corner.

 The perfect Sicily itinerary for 7 days